AnimMouse/AS215150/README.md

 * [FogIXP (2001:7f8:ca:1::21:5150:1)](https://manager.fogixp.org/customer/detail/431)

 ## Peering Policy
 * Open peering policy.
-Email us at NOC if you want to peer.
+Email us at NOC if you want to peer with us.
 * No pointing of static routes to us.
 * No pointing of default routes to us.
 * No announcement of bogon ASNs.
 * No announcement of bogon IP addresses.
+* Must have up-to-date IRR objects.
+* Must have up-to-date RPKI ROAs.
+* Must have up-to-date PeeringDB page.
 * Must have up-to-date NOC contact email.

 ## Contact us